ellenzhuwang/AMD-v2/README.md

 For the whole AMD-seals, please refer to [AMD](https://github.com/ellenzhuwang/AgreementMakerDeep) for OAEI 2021.

-## Reference
+# Citation

-   If you find this repo useful, please consider citing:
+   If you find this repo useful and use our code for your work, please consider citing:
 ```
 @article{wangagreementmakerdeep,
   title={AgreementMakerDeep Results for OAEI2021},